 Luke Hasell manages Certified Animal Welfare Approved by A Greener World (AGW) beef cattle and…

-Mat and Jessica Boley raise Certified Animal Welfare Approved by A Greener World (AGW) and Certified Grassfed by AGW dairy cattle on pasture at Batch End Farm, in Somerset, United Kingdom.
+Jonny and Rachael Rider raise Certified Animal Welfare Approved by A Greener World (AGW) and Certified Grassfed by AGW dairy cattle on 1,100-acres of pasture at Horton House Farm, in Wiltshire, United Kingdom.

-The farm has been running their herd in a low-stress environment and outdoors on pasture for over 15 years.
-The farming practices at Batch End Farm are not only better for the animals, but also for the wider environment.
+The farming practices at Horton House Farm are not only better for the animals, but also for the wider environment.
 The cows are rotationally managed, grazing one section of pasture before being moved to fresh fields.
-This allows grass to recover before cows return to graze again; it also keeps the soil properly fertilised and minimises the build-up of internal parasites, thereby avoiding reliance on chemical treatments.
+This allows grass to recover before cows return to graze again; it also minimises the build-up of internal parasites, thereby avoiding reliance on chemical treatments.

-Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW cow’s milk from Batch End Farm is marketed under the Lye Cross Farm cheese brand and is available in the UK and select export markets.
-For more information about Lye Cross Farm or to purchase, visit lyecrossfarm.co.uk or contact the farm at email@example.com.
-Follow Lye Cross Farm on Facebook and Twitter.
+Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW cow’s milk from Horton House Farm is marketed under the Lye Cross Farm cheese brand, and is available in the UK and select export markets.
+For more information about Lye Cross Farm, or to purchase their AGW-certified cheese, visit lyecrossfarm.co.uk.

 Certified Animal Welfare Approved by AGW pork and Certified Animal Welfare Approved and Certified Grassfed by AGW beef, veal, goats milk and lamb from Horton House Farm is available for purchase along with the farm’s organically farmed produce at The Green Butcher in Twickenham.